 - Trainer battles are still the same - Battles themselves are still turn-based, with Pokémon having four moves, and so on.

-- You can import Gen 1 creatures from Pokémon Go to Let's Go - Any Pokémon of the first 151 that you've caught in Pokémon Go can be transferred to Pokémon Let's Go, via Bluetooth.
-How frequently and on what scale you'll be able to do this is still up in the air, but Shinies will carry over, too!
+- You can import Gen 1 creatures from Pokémon Go to Let's Go - Any Pokémon of the first 151 that you've caught in Pokémon Go can be transferred to Pokémon Let's Go, via Bluetooth, and from anyone's Pokémon Go account.
+Pokémon sent from Go will leave your storage in Go, and you'll get some Candy in return for transferring them - and Shinies will carry over, too!

-- There's local co-op - A friend can jump in at any point by using a second controller to help you, be that in a battle where they act as a 'support' trainer, or when catching a Pokémon.
+- There's local co-op - A friend can jump in at any point, by wiggling a second controller, to help you, be that in a battle where they act as a 'support' trainer, or when catching a Pokémon.
 You can battle locally against people too.

 - You can have multiple saves, but only one per Switch account - So, with one copy of the game both you and a sibling, say, could both play it on that console with your own saves.